Amy Oelsner is a lo-fi pop writer/performer from Bloomington, Indiana that deserves to sit at the top of your summer playlist

 Where are you right now?

-I’m in my bedroom in Bloomington, Indiana, it’s raining.
+I’m in my bedroom in Bloomington, IN; it’s raining.

 Please name your fellow band members and their roles… oh, and who has the best dance moves?